ProjectEvergreen/greenwood/www/pages/docs/server-rendering.md

 #### Frontmatter

-Any Greenwood supported frontmatter can be returned here.  _This is only run once when the server is started_ to populate the graph, which is helpful if you want your dyanmic route to show up in a menu like in your header for navigation.
+Any Greenwood supported frontmatter can be returned here.  _This is only run once when the server is started_ to populate the graph, which is helpful if you want your dynamic route to show up in a menu like in your header for navigation.

 You can even define a `template` and reuse all your existing [templates](/docs/layouts/), even for server routes!